 Basic Annual Leave Entitlements

-Under the Holidays Act 2003, all employees, whether permanent, part-time, or casual, are entitled to a minimum of four weeks (20 working days) of paid annual leave after completing one year of continuous employment with the same employer.
-These leave entitlements apply to employees working in both the public and private sectors.
+Under the Holidays Act 2003, all employees, whether permanent, part-time, or casual, are entitled to a minimum of four weeks of paid annual leave after completing one year of continuous employment with the same employer.
+For an employee working five days a week, four weeks equals 20 working days.
+For part-time or variable-hours employees, the entitlement is still four weeks, but the number of days will reflect their actual working pattern.
+These entitlements apply to employees in both the public and private sectors.

-If an employee changes jobs, their annual leave entitlements do not transfer to the new employer, and they begin accruing leave anew from the first day of employment with the new organization.
+If an employee changes jobs, their annual leave entitlement does not transfer to the new employer.
+A fresh 12-month qualifying period begins from the first day with the new employer.

 Calculating Annual Leave